My strange podcast list…

 I’ll listen if I get time

 MobileTechRoundup — Kevin Tofel, thus good.
 Mostly about phones, and so on.
 Unfortunately, it concentrates WAY too much on high-end phones.
-Is this day and age, we don’t NEED to buy high-end to have good gear, so it should expand its horizons.
+In this day and age, we don’t NEED to buy high-end to have good gear, so it should expand its horizons.
+Also, Matt Miller, Kevin’s co-host, is way to “New phone is awesome! (for two weeks until another new phone arrives, then it’s the most awesome!)” for me to take him too seriously.

 Invisibilia — (Latin for all the invisible things) is about the invisible forces that control human behavior — ideas, beliefs, assumptions and emotions.
 It’s pretty interesting.
 First series is over, hoping it continues, but if not, listen to the first series anyway.
 (Appears to have died.)